 Industry Peak Bodies

-Many of our research activities occur in conjunction with local peak industry bodies and producer groups to drive productivity, sustainability and profitability in the northern Rivers region and beyond.
+Many of our research activities occur in conjunction with local peak industry bodies and producer groups to drive productivity, sustainability and profitability in the Northern Rivers region and beyond.
 Much of our experimental work is conducted on local farms to ensure relevance to the local community.
 We undertake research in collaboration with local peak industry bodies including the Australian Tea Tree Industry Association and the Australian Subtropical Coffee Growers’ Association to deliver research innovation to local primary industries.
 At a national level we also engage with the Passionfruit peak body and run the national passionfruit breeding program.
-Previous funded projects have been run in conjunction with other peak bodies including Rice Growers’ Association of Australia, Avocados Australia.
+Previous funded projects have been run in conjunction with other peak bodies including Rice Growers’ Association of Australia, and Avocados Australia.

 We also work with other industry groups including the Northcoast Oilseed Producers.